Services

 However, It is not uncommon for the management buy out to be financed by the seller, i.e. the owner of the existing company.
 This is called vendor financing.
 Vendor financing can take many shapes including :

-The management buy out team will almost certianly want to restrict competition from the current owners.
-The seller may not want to be precluded from future business activities – this all depends upon the identity of the seller.
+- Restrictive covenants - the management buy out team will almost certainly want to restrict competition from the current owners.
 Agreeing restrictions is a balancing exercise.

-It is fairly common for the new MBO team to put in place equity incentives for the key staff.
-At the stage of planning the equity structure for NewCo a provision can be made for a pool of shares to be made available for employee share plans.
+- Share incentives - it is fairly common for the new MBO team to put in place equity incentives for the key staff.
+At the stage of planning the equity structure a provision can be made for a pool of shares to be made available for employee share plans.
 EMI options will be the most popular but there are other choices if EMI is not suitable.
 We can deal with this for you.

 Let us take it from here